ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     repository = "local"
     ```

-6. Implement the business logic/mapping using the generated FHIR resource records.
+7. Replace the content of the [`main.bal` file](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/main.bal) with the below to implement the business logic/mapping using the generated FHIR resource records.

     ```ballerina
     import ballerina/http;